GitHubonline1396529/printAcat/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GPL3 License](https://opensource.org/license/gpl-3-0/).